Usage examples

 Basic example: sending and receiving

-mpi4jax can of course also send and receive data without performing an operation on it.
+mpi4jax can send and receive data without performing an operation on it.
 For this, you can use send() and recv():

 from mpi4py import MPI